xullnn/ls_pull_over_push/130/answers.md

 - Rake

 - answer
-  - level 1: among all the stuff listed above, the local operating system(call OS) is at the highest level.
+  - level 1: among all the stuff listed above, the local operating system(the OS) is at the highest level.
-  - level 2: Ruby is a programming language that is originally carried by MacOS, we can inspect this by running `/usr/bin/ruby -v`, this will get `ruby 2.3.7p456 (2018-03-28 revision 63024) [universal.x86_64-darwin17]`, this is the system-carried Ruby version installation
+  - level 2: Ruby is a programming language that is originally carried by MacOS, we can inspect this by running `/usr/bin/ruby -v`, this will show something like `ruby 2.3.7p456 (2018-03-28 revision 63024) [universal.x86_64-darwin17]`, this is the system-carried Ruby version installation
   - level 1.5: I prefer to put the RVM or Rbenv at the level between 1 and 2. because they are both Ruby version manager that deviate from the system-carried Ruby.
     - they can install and manage multiple versions of Ruby and RubyGems
-    - it can also determines what version of Ruby we are using
+    - it can also determines what version of Ruby we are using by bypassing the system-carried Ruby
   - level 3: RubyGems, they are packages of code that we can download, install and execute in our Ruby project or terminal.
 We talk about RubyGems under the context of Ruby.
-They can be thought of as external libraries we can import.
+They can be thought of as external libraries we can import to extend our Ruby project or our local Ruby.
     - we use directives start with `gem` to manipulate the different gems
     - we don't have to install RubyGems, it's carried by modern Rubies
   - level 4: Bundler and Rake, they are both RubyGems
     - rake is originally carried by modern Rubies, it's a tool that can automate many tasks on Ruby development.
-    - bundler is a gem, but it can manage the versions of gem for a project, it is a little recursive.
-We use bundler to handle the various dependencies in our project, it ensures we would run the correct version of different gems in different projects.
+    - bundler is a gem, but it can manage the versions of other gems for a project(it seems a little recursive).
+We use bundler to manage the various dependencies in our project, it ensures we run the correct version of Ruby and correct version of different gems in different projects.